thecrux4020/RealCloudLabs/README.md

 * Cloud Provider: *Amazon Web Services*
 * Level: *300*

----

 ## How to start?
 1. Read about the project at [RealCloudLabs.com](https://RealCloudLabs.com)
 2. Join the [Telegram Channel](https://t.me/?) to get in touch with our awesome community
-3. Fork this repository, and use the template below to show your progress.
+3. [Fork this repository](https://github.com/thecrux4020/RealCloudLabs/generate), and use the template below to show your progress.
 Don't delete other paths that you won't take.
 4. [Choose a Lab](Labs/), do at least 1 per day.
-5. Use the [journey template](Templates/journey.md) to create a documentation of your achievements each day.
+5. Use the [journey template](Templates/journey.md) to document your achievements each day.
 6. Update the links in the template below, to the corresponding link in Journeys.
 7. When you finish the day, it's a must to **POST YOUR JOURNEY** in social networks (linkedin, twitter, etc).
 In this way, you'll be more compromised to finish your goals, and at same time you'll **share your knowdledge** with others!

----

 ## How to use this template:
 Fill in your details where you see this icon ✏️.
 Replace values inside brackets